Basic Training

 The course program and simulator exercises provide the opportunity for customization to simulate any international aerodrome.
 It enhances the trainee’s level for a quicker transition time to the real-life environment – please contact us to discuss options.

-CANI and the Approach Control Surveillance Training Course are certified by the Czech Civil Aviation Authority in accordance with Commission Regulation (EU) 2015/340.
+CANI and the Approach Control Surveillance Training Course are certified by the Czech Civil Aviation Authority in accordance with Commission Regulation (EU) 2015/340, as amended on 4th August 2024 and ATCO APS Rating Training and Assessment Plan - SM/17/0300/P4.

 Prerequisites